-How site speed enables online businesses to grow revenue
+How website speed enables online businesses to increase their revenue

-Google and other search engines appreciate sites that load quickly. it is a sign of site quality that ecommerce sites like Cuborio that load very quickly are rewarded.
+Google and other search engines appreciate websites that load quickly.
+It is a sign of website quality, and e-commerce sites such as Cuborio that load very quickly are rewarded.

-Google and other search engines value sites that load quickly.
-Core Web Vitals are a signal of site quality and sites that move quickly are rewarded in the rankings.
-A fast site not only offers a superior user experience, but also has a positive impact on SEO.
+Google and other search engines place great importance on websites that load quickly.
+Core Web Vitals are a sign of website quality, and websites that move quickly are rewarded in the rankings.
+A fast website not only offers a superior user experience, but also has a positive impact on SEO.

 Implement fast hosting.

-As the title implies, fast hosting involves using a host that provides the server and computing power to support fast page loading during normal traffic periods and the ability to scale during peak seasons.
+As the title suggests, fast hosting involves using a host that provides the server and computing power necessary to support fast page loading during normal traffic periods and the ability to scale during peak seasons.

 Minimise HTTP requests.

 Scripts and plugins can be useful, but they come at a cost.
-To reduce site speed, HTTP requests must be minimised.
+To reduce site speed, HTTP requests should be minimised.

-The use of multiple CSS style sheets creates confusion for developers, users and site engines.
-Using one unified template creates a consistent experience and avoids loading times.
+Using multiple CSS style sheets creates confusion for developers, users, and site engines.
+Using a single, unified template creates a consistent experience and avoids load times.

 Compress image files.

 Do not resize images through code, but resize them natively.
-Using web-optimised images (not forgetting alt text) minimises file size and the number of bytes to load.
+Using web-optimised images (without forgetting alt text) minimises file size and the number of bytes to load.

 Minimise site code.

-Minimisation means reducing unnecessary or redundant data that only serve to slow down the site.
-Eliminating code that serves no purpose slows down the site's loading time.
+Minimising means reducing unnecessary or redundant data that only serves to slow down the site.
+Eliminating useless code streamlines site loading times.

 Eliminate redirects.

-Older websites with previous changes can be weighed down by a constant stream of redirects.
-If these are present for a few months, it is fine, but without routine maintenance to remove older redirects, they can become burdensome.
+Older websites with previous modifications can be weighed down by a constant stream of redirects.
+If these are present for a few months, that's fine, but without routine maintenance to remove older redirects, they can become burdensome.

-Why a mobile-friendly design creates a better customer journey
+Why mobile-friendly design creates a better customer journey

-In addition to the benefits for search engines, the benefits for customers are significant.
-E-commerce is increasingly moving to mobile, with 42.9 per cent of e-commerce sales predicted by 2024.
-Customers expect a simple mobile experience and it is up to the platform to provide it.
+In addition to the advantages for search engines, the benefits for customers are significant.
+E-commerce is increasingly shifting towards mobile, with 42.9% of e-commerce sales predicted by 2024.
+Customers expect a simple mobile experience, and it is up to the platform to provide it.

-M-commerce sites like Cuborio's with excellent mobile design are streamlined and avoid many of the features that bog down desktop sites.
+M-commerce sites such as Cuborio, designed with excellent mobile design, are streamlined and avoid many of the features that bog down desktop sites.
 This means direct navigation and basic functionality on the page.
-Don't worry about the bells and whistles, but refine the basics.
+Don't worry about bells and whistles, but perfect the basics.

 Taxonomy is the foundation of content and structure.
-It will inform how customers interact with your site and navigate from product to product.
-Although the content architecture will evolve, the technical aspects must be integrated into the site from the start.
+It will inform how customers interact with your site and navigate from one product to another.
+Although content architecture will evolve, the technical aspects must be integrated into the site from the outset.

 Breadcrumb navigation.

-Breadcrumb navigation - the series of catalogue-like links that form the content architecture - should be included on every page.
-This allows site users to easily move backwards in the navigation.
+Breadcrumb navigation—the series of catalogue-like links that form the content architecture—should be included on every page.
+This allows site users to easily move backwards in their navigation.

 Descriptive URLs.

-Having URLs that actually tell users what is on a page is better for long-tail strategies, click-through rates and search engine rankings.
-The inclusion of keywords creates an expectation in potential customers that they will get the product information they are looking for.
+Having URLs that actually tell users what is on a page is better for long-tail strategies, click-through rates, and search engine rankings.
+Including keywords creates an expectation in potential customers that they will get the product information they are looking for.

 Internal links.

 Don't let your navigation do all the heavy lifting.
-A strategy of backlinking and internal linking, i.e. linking to other pages within the content of a website, creates trust in search engines and makes it easier for customers to find what they are looking for in your online shop, increasing conversion rates.
+A backlink and internal linking strategy, i.e. linking to other pages within a website's content, builds trust with search engines and makes it easier for customers to find what they are looking for in your online shop, increasing conversion rates.

 Orphan pages.

 Orphan pages should be avoided.
-They will be forgotten by content authors and can actually harm your view.
+They will be forgotten by content authors and can actually hurt your ranking.
 They often include outdated information that can confuse customers.
-Make sure that all pages have a home and continue to be useful.
+Make sure all pages have a home and continue to be useful.

-Canonical tags are HTML codes used to define the main version of duplicate or nearly duplicate pages.
+Canonical tags are HTML codes used to define the main version of duplicate or near-duplicate pages.
 If you have product categories available under multiple URLs, a canonical tag will indicate which version should be indexed.

 Duplicate content.

-For the end user, duplicate content may not even be there.
-However, search engines crawl URLs and not web pages.
+For the end user, duplicate content may not even exist.
+However, search engines crawl URLs, not web pages.
 For example, a single web page with different parameters for geography will be indexed by those in a specific location.

-From a functional point of view, sitemaps may seem like an idea from a distant past.
-However, from a technical point of view, they are valuable for search engines to understand the structure of your site and how it works.
+From a functional standpoint, sitemaps may seem like an idea from a bygone era.
+However, from a technical standpoint, they are valuable for search engines to understand the structure of your site and how it works.

 XML sitemaps.